 - Ability to connect with different audiences/stakeholders

-- Ability to design, convene, and manage a partnership processes.
+- Ability to design, convene, and manage partnership processes.

-For 30 years Synergos has both integrated bridging leadership into all of its programs, and helped train others to use and to teach bridging leadership skills.
+For 30 years, Synergos has both integrated bridging leadership into all of its programs and helped train others to use it and teach bridging leadership skills.
 It is at heart of our approach to social change.

-Synergos offers bridging leadership training that takes the participant through a series of interconnected steps, beginning with ownership and personal mastery of the issues to the creation of a collective vision and joint action to overcome challenges and obstacles.
+Synergos offers a bridging leadership training experience that takes the participant through a series of interconnected steps, beginning with ownership and personal mastery of the issues at hand to the creation of a collective vision and joint action to overcome challenges and obstacles.
 The training includes a personal reflection component, which opens a space for aspiring bridging leaders to become more self aware, values-driven, and connected to purpose.
-The training develops and enhances the capacity of leaders to be more resilient, think systemically and proactively collaborate.
+The training develops and enhances the capacity of leaders to be more resilient, think systemically, and collaborate proactively.

-This training is offered for philanthropists and social investors, and also as within our partnership programs.
+This training is offered for philanthropists and social investors, and also within our partnership programs.